-Citation with stable link: Philip A. Harland, 'Babylonian and Persian wisdom: Kleitarchos on Chaldeans and Magians (late fourth-third centuries BCE),' Last modified October 26, 2022, http://philipharland.com/Blog/?p=10316.
+Citation with stable link: Philip A. Harland, 'Babylonian and Persian wisdom: Kleitarchos on Chaldeans and Magians (late fourth-third centuries BCE),' Ethnic Relations and Migration in the Ancient World, last modified October 3, 2023, https://philipharland.com/Blog/?p=10316.

 Comments: We know surprisingly little about Kleitarchos who wrote a history of Alexander which has only survived in the form of brief citations like the one here.
 Even his dates are uncertain.
 While he has been sometimes pictured as an eyewitness to Alexander’s activities (in the 320s BCE), a recent papyrus discovery (POxy LXXI 4808) suggests the possibility he may have lived as late as the kingship of Ptolemy IV (221-204 BCE; see Chysanthou’s article).

 Diogenes of Laertes (early third century CE) summarizes a section of Kleitarchos’ works that deals with wise barbarians, particulary the Chaldean priests of Babylon and the Magians of Persia.
 In each case, Kleitarchos’ work evidently tried to sketch out specific activities of each of these groups.
 (Diogenes himself only presents such material in order to refute those who advocate for the notion of wise barbarians, on which see the full passage in Diogenes at this link).

 Works consulted: Chrysanthos S. Chrysanthou, “P. Oxy.
 LXXI 4808: ‘Bios’, Character, and Literary Criticism,” Zeitschrift für Papyrologie und Epigraphik 193 (2015): 25–38 (link).